 Whether you’re spending 3 days in Cadiz, or this is your second day out of 3, here are my top recommendations.

 Fancy a fresh morning breakfast prepared with local products and flavors?

-The Central Market of Cadiz at the Plaza de la Libertad provides the best quality of fish and seafood, not to mention the amount of different fruit and spices that come by boats with each trade!
+The Central Market of Cadiz at the Plaza de la Libertad provides the best quality of fish and seafood, not to mention the amount of different fruit and spices that come by boat with each trade!

-It’s a great pleasure to enter through the massive column gate to find locals and tourists enjoying themselves in lively chatter of the market, and relaxing at the small bars and restaurants. – Check tapas tours in Cadiz here
+It’s a great pleasure to enter through the massive column gate to find locals and tourists enjoying themselves in the lively chatter of the market, and relaxing at the small bars and restaurants. – Check tapas tours in Cadiz here

 From here it is only a quick walk to Torre Tavira watchtower which is one of the highest points in the old part of the town and where you can experience the Camera Obscura.
 Tavira Tower is known for boasting some of the best views on Cadiz.

 Wander in Parque Genoves

 Just a 15-minute walk from the Market, you’ll find one of the most extraordinary green spaces in Cadiz.

 The park is full of unusual trees and plants, fountains, and an artificial water cascade with an amazing view of the sea.